Revisiting the Jones eigenproblem in fluid-structure interaction: Numerical results

-where $\ttt_h$ and $\ttt_{h'}$ are two consecutive regular triangulations such that $h'<h$.
-In all the experiments we have used $\pp_1$-conforming elements to compute the approximated eigenpair on a sequence of regular (not necessarily uniform) meshes.
-The reference solution was computed with $\pp_2$-conforming elements on a very fine grid.
-These experiments were implemented in FreeFem++ \cite{ref:freefem}.
-It is important to remark that Dirichlet boundary conditions are added to the system as a penalty term.
+We {first present three} numerical examples {on non-smooth domains.
+We consider three domains:} the square $\Omega_1 := (-1,1)^2$, the L-shape $\Omega_2 := \Omega_1\backslash [0,1)^2$, and the unit cube $\Omega_3 := (0,1)^3$.
+We recall that the rate of convergence of the discretization depends entirely on the regularity of the eigenvectors in \autoref{eq:jones-modes}.
+Using the discussion of the previous section and \autoref{eq:regularity-eqs} we see that on the square and on the cube, the Jones eigenmodes belong to $\hh^2(\Omega)$.
+Combined with \autoref{eq:decayevs}, the error in the discrete eigenvalues should decay as $h^{2}$ if we use piecewise linear elements.
+For the L-shape domain $\Omega_2$, the decay rate will be slower due to the lower regularity.
+From \autoref{eq:regularity-eqs} with $\theta = \frac{3\pi}{2}$, we see that its first non-zero root is approximately $r_1:=0.5445$.
+This means that the eigenfunctions on the L-shape belong to $\hh^{1+r_1}(\Omega_2)$.

-On $\Omega_1$, we provide two different examples: one shows that the method reaches the predicted rate of convergence, while the second one shows how the assumptions on the Lam\'e constants influence the performance of this method. \autoref{fig:square2} shows how this approach fails when $\mu$ is close zero.
-The chosen parameters for this experiment are $\mu = 10^{-6}$, $\lambda = \rho = 1$.
-As expected, we can easily see that the approximation deteriorates in this case. {{./images/square/}}
+In all the experiments we have used $\pp_1$-conforming elements {to approximate the eigenpairs} on a sequence of regular (not necessarily uniform) meshes.
+The true eigenvalues were used as exact solutions on the square (cf. \autoref{subsec:harge}) and cube, and a $\pp_2$-conforming approximation on a very fine grid was used to obtain reference solutions on the L-shape.
+These experiments were implemented in FreeFem++ \cite{ref:freefem}. {For completeness, we remark that Dirichlet boundary conditions are added to the system as a penalty term in the standard manner.
+We shall examine the numerical convergence rates in terms of the degrees of freedom (DOFs), which for a $P1$ element scales as the number of vertices in the mesh.
+Recall that in this case the meshsize $h$ scales as DOFs$^{-1/n}$, $n\in\{2,3\}$, and therefore the predicted rates of convergence for the eigenvalues on $\Omega_1$ and $\Omega_3$ are DOFs$^{-1}$ and DOFs$^{-2/3}$ respectively.}